Going Out to Dinner with Kids While on a Sleep Schedule

 How Do I Keep My Toddler Busy During Quiet Time?

-This is really the most important portion.
+This is really the most important part of implementation.
 Busy kids stay out of trouble.
 Your job is to provide engaging activities that maintain your little one’s interest.
 Here’s how you do it:

 Toddlers will thrive with activities that give them a task to do, or something that stimulates their sense of touch.
 Check these ideas out to get you started, and find more on our Pinterest Board.